Nevada County Fairgrounds

 If you have questions please address them to firstname.lastname@example.org.

-Check the festival map for our first aid location.
-If you need help just tell anyone with a staff or volunteer tag and they will assist you.
-If you see anyone in need of assistance flag us down!
+Check the festival map for our first aid location, near Gate 5.
+If you need help just tell anyone with a bright orange vest and they will assist you.
+If you see anyone in need of assistance flag down any volunteer or staff member!

 BRING YOUR OWN CONTAINERS!
 (NO GLASS!)

-- Waterbottles and Stainless Steel Klean Kaneteen WorldFest Official Cups will be available for sale at either bar only while supplies last.
+- Stainless Steel Klean Kaneteen WorldFest Official Cups will be available for sale at either bar only while supplies last.
 Purchase of the cup comes with your first drink FREE!

 KVMR radio, 89.5fm and kvmr.org, will be broadcasting from WorldFest for your listening enjoyment.